-> By the third quarter, mining output among significant producers started to ramp back up.
-In general, however, the top 20 gold miners will end up 2020 with an approximated 5% drop in output.
+By the third quarter, mining output among significant producers started to ramp back up.
+In general, however, the top 20 gold miners will end up in 2021 with an approximate 5% drop in output.

-> The mining industry is issuing positive assistance for 2021.
+The mining industry is issuing positive assistance for 2021.
 Whether it fully recuperates to pre-covid19 numbers remains to be seen.

 While mine supply is likely to increase versus 2020, so is consumer demand for refined precious metals items such as fashion jewelry.
 The financial investment need for bullion will, as usual, be a wild card that could move the marketplace at the margins.

 A related wild card is the COVID-19 virus.
 Epidemiologists hope something near herd resistance can be reached through mass vaccinations.
 However, the virus stays unforeseeable and might mutate into numerous new strains.

 Virus dangers, political dangers, and inflation risks originating from the Federal Reserve‘s unrestrained printing of money and the European Central Bank’s money flooding are all potential drivers for safe-haven investment purchasing of precious metals.

 Silver’s 2020 Historic Low Could Turn to a Historic High in 2021

 A massive rise of investment demand hit the bullion market this spring as panic gripped Wall Street and bargain hunters came out in numbers.

 What occurred was a once-in-a-generation event.
 Some markets reached unprecedented extremes that defied centuries of recorded history.